May 3, 2023

 export environmentId=ffc71b0c-c023-4dab-8110-175295ff7fe3

-Install the BastionZero Agent into your cluster
+2. Installing the BastionZero Agent into Your Cluster

 There are a number of ways we can install the BastionZero agent on our target.
 The primary installation methods are described here.
 For this blog post, we can take advantage of the Helm package manager for installation.

 Let’s install the BastionZero agent into your cluster using Helm.
-We’ll need to set a few environment variables ahead of time; our Registration Secret, our Environment UUID, and a given name for the cluster in question.
+We’ll need to set a few environment variables ahead of time: our Registration Secret, our Environment UUID and a given name for the cluster in question.
 An example of this is above.

 1. Add the BastionZero repo: